hajschroeder/volunteers/README.md

 ## Known Bugs
 There are currently two failing tests.
 * the patch method for updating a project name returns an undefined method error for 'has_key?'.
-This is likely due to a syntax or spelling error somewhere
+This is likely due to a syntax or spelling error somewhere.
 * Users can successfully create a project, although the test fails.